How Loving a Drug Addict Affects Your Life

 It can be very easy to get swept up in caring for your partner, when you’re loving a drug addict but throughout this your self-care is key.
 This can look like basic things like making sure that you are eating and sleeping well and also engaging in the hobbies you enjoy.
 Relieving stress and being involved in your interests can help you feel more in tune with yourself to make needed decisions.

 Have you felt emotionally in this relationship?
 Loving a drug addict can put a large strain on a romantic partner and could lead to arguments due to the increased stress.
 You may need to ask the question of if you are feeling satisfied in the relationship as it currently is or if there is the hope of it getting better.
 Do you really want to stay or is it too hard to leave?
 Your feelings and mental wellness is just as important as your partner’s in recovery.

 Loving an Addict is Possible with Addiction Treatment in Los Angeles

 Every relationship will have its ups and downs and loving an addict can feel like a rollercoaster.
 A healthy relationship is possible, but that’s only if this person is willing to pursue their lifelong recovery.
 People in recovery can have incredible insight and awareness due to the self-work they have pursued.

 Love alone cannot slay the dragon of addiction, but knowledge of triggers and coping skills, being active in the recovery community, and a willingness to accept help are positive places to start.
 No matter what you decide to do in your relationship, make sure you are listening to your own needs.

-If you or someone you know is needing help addressing their addiction, Launch Centers is here to help with many treatment options.
+If you or someone you know is needing help addressing their addiction, our addiction treatment centers in Los Angeles are here to help with many treatment options.
 Contact us today for more information and support.